Darstib/blog/docs/note/cs70/05-Graph_Theory.md

 If we define graph's vertices (their number will be denoted v here) and edges (their number is e), the faces of the graph (more precisely, of the drawing).
 The faces are the regions into which the graph subdivides the plane, then goes Euler's formula:

-> [!THEOREM 5.2]
+> [!THEOREM] THEOREM 5.2 _Euler's formula_
 >
-> (_Euler’s formula_) For every connected planar graph, v+ f = e+2
+> For every connected planar graph, v+ f = e+2
 >
-> **Proof**  by induction on e
+>> [!Proof] Proof by induction on e
->
+>>
-> It certainly holds when e = 0, and v = f = 1.
+>> It certainly holds when e = 0, and v = f = 1.
 Now take any connected planar graph.
 Two cases:
->
+>>
-> • If it is a tree, then f = 1 (drawing a tree on the plane does not subdivide the plane), and e = v − 1 (check homework).
+>> • If it is a tree, then f = 1 (drawing a tree on the plane does not subdivide the plane), and e = v − 1 (check homework).
->
+>>
-> • If it is not a tree, find a cycle and delete any edge of the cycle.
+>> • If it is not a tree, find a cycle and delete any edge of the cycle.
 This amounts to reducing both e and f by one.
 By induction the formula is true in the smaller graph, and so it must be true in the original one.

 If we define  $s_i$  as the number  of edges of face_i, then we get that: